annayqho/TheCannon/_sources/lamost_tutorial.txt

 So, in summary: in addition to the spectra from LAMOST that we already downloaded, we need reference labels from APOGEE DR12,

+Before the data can be run through ``TheCannon``, it must be prepared according to the specifications laid out in the "Requirements for Input" section.
+One of the requirements is for data to be normalized in a SNR-independent way. ``TheCannon`` has built-in options for normalizing spectra, and we illustrate that in this tutorial.

 You can download the APOGEE labels for these 1387 objects by clicking :download:`here <lamost_labels.fits>`.
 Let's use the ``astropy`` module to examine the contents of this file.